ypriverol/github-paper/document/manuscript.md

 The authors have no affiliation with GitHub, nor any commercial entity mentioned in this article.
-The views described here reflect their own without input from any third party organization.
+The views described here reflect their own views without input from any third party organization.